vaimo/composer-patches/README.md

 * Feature: Reset all patched packages when vaimo/composer-patches in removed from a project (with an option of leaving the patches applied).
+* Feature: Added the possibility for a project to define custom patch appliers or override the ones that are built into the package (see: Patcher Configuration)
-* Fix: Avoid crashing the composer operation when vaimo/composer-patches has been removed, but it's plugin class remains loaded and triggers an action after all install/uninstall actions are done.
+* Fix: Avoid crashing at the end of a composer operation when vaimo/composer-patches was removed while it was executing, but it's plugin class remains loaded and triggers an action after all install/uninstall actions are done.

 ### 3.10.4